drduh/YubiKey-Guide/README.md

 ```

 > [!NOTE]
-> This temporary directory is only cleared on reboot only when /tmp is memory-backed.
-Verify the environment uses [tmpfs](https://en.wikipedia.org/wiki/Tmpfs), or securely remove the directory after use.
+> This temporary directory is cleared on reboot only if /tmp is memory-backed.
+Verify the environment uses [tmpfs](https://en.wikipedia.org/wiki/Tmpfs), or securely remove the directory after completing setup.

 ## Configuration